Sensile-Technologies/v0-tax-invoice-dashboard/replit.md

 The backend leverages a Replit PostgreSQL database.
 Authentication is custom, designed to be compatible with a Supabase-like client interface but implemented against the local PostgreSQL.

+**Data Access Architecture**: All frontend pages and components use fetch() calls to API endpoints (`/api/*`) for database operations.
+Direct Supabase client usage is restricted to server-side API routes only.
+This ensures a clean separation between frontend and backend, improves security, and allows for better API rate limiting and caching.

 Key features include:
 - **Comprehensive Business Management**: Modules for sales, purchases, inventory, payments, customers, and staff.
 - **KRA TIMS Integration**: Dedicated features and tables for compliance with Kenya Revenue Authority Tax Invoice Management System.